debricked/cli/internal/callgraph/language/golang/README.md

 The callgraph generation depends only on internal functionality in the Go standard library, for more information about this and the implementation see: https://cs.opensource.google/go/x/tools/+/refs/tags/v0.19.0:cmd/callgraph/main.go

-As always, callgraph cannot be expected to include all possible calls in your program and not all included calls are guaranteed to be reachable.
+As is ususal with callgraph generation, the resulting callgraph cannot be expected to include all possible calls in your program and not all included calls are guaranteed to be reachable/correct.